 Freehold buildings 10-30 years

-Leasehold buildings Over the remainder of the lease

 Plant and equipment 3-10 years

 Furniture, fixtures and fittings 10 years

 Vehicles 5 years

 Right-of-use assets Length of lease (2-10 years)

 Assets in the course of construction are not depreciated.
 Once the asset is brought into use it is transferred to the relevant category and depreciation commences from that date.